Kick 2: Release

 The film was scheduled for a worldwide release on 7 May 2015.
 Later the makers announced the worldwide release date as 28 May 2015.
 But, as there was a delay in the film's post production, the release date has been pushed ahead.
 At the audio launch event, the film's worldwide release date was announced as 22 May 2015.

 But due to delay in VFX department, the worldwide release date was pushed to July 2015. and director Surender Reddy was supervising all this post-production works continuously.
 Reports emerged in mid June 2015 that the movie will have its worldwide release date as 14 August 2015 though there was no official announcement.
 In late July 2015 the makers finally confirmed the worldwide release date as 21 August 2015.

 Distribution

 The film's overseas theatrical rights were sold to Classics Entertainments for an undisclosed high price in April 2015.
 European Telugu Colors bagged the distribution rights across Europe associating with Classics Entertainments.

+Home media

+Streaming rights of the film bagged by Sun NXT.
+The satellite rights bought by Gemini TV.